The Custodian Newspaper Online

 “The results show a clear preference among both NPP delegates and non-delegates for Dr. Mahamudu Bawumia as the individual best suited to lead the party into the next general elections.

-“This result demonstrates strong confidence in his leadership, political profile, and ability to unify the party across different levels.
-Hon.
-Kennedy Agyapong emerges as the second preferred candidate with 21.3% of delegates viewing him as best suited to lead the party,” the research findings noted.
+“This result demonstrates strong confidence in his leadership, political profile, and ability to unify the party across different levels,” the survey indicated.

-“The results highlight both strong internal consensus and latent internal variations that the party must navigate to sustain unity and electoral strength in the upcoming election cycle,” the researchers further discovered.
+“The results highlight both strong internal consensus and latent internal variations that the party must navigate to sustain unity and electoral strength in the upcoming election cycle,” the survey further noted.

 Tags: Bryan AcheampongDr Mahamudu BawumiaKennedy AgyapongNew Patriotic Party